Blue and green growth

 Nord University aims to be a driving force for the green shift through research and education within blue and green growth.

 Nord University is among the leading institutions in research and education related to natural resources.
 These resources contribute to the sustainable development of the green shift and a robust circular economy.
-Cultivating and harvesting bioresources from the sea are gaining significant attention and interest.

 Research and education in blue and green growth contribute to increased food production and food security.
 Nord University's scope covers 40 percent of Norway's coastline and plays a significant role in marine food production.